 Reporter for Kane Syndicate News

 Elisa Louise Bishop was born September 12, 1893 into the very respectable New England family of the Bishops, one of the initial Puritan families founding the planation of Pequonnocke, which was to eventually become Stratford, Connecticut.
 By the time of her birth, the Bishop family had already suffered severe setbacks, beginning with the tragic deaths of the three Bishop Brothers at Shiloh – a tragedy from which it was said Whipple Bishop never recovered.
-It is due to this general lassitude that many contribute the severe loss the Bishop Family incurred during the Long Depression of 1873-90.
-Although significantly depleted the family fortune was still capable of sending Elisa’s father, Matthias Bishop to Yale, where he graduated to became a leading archaeologist with a special interest in the theories regarding ancient matriarchal societies of the Mediterranean Sea Basin.
-Her mother, Eloise Bishop nee Whitby, was a prestigious Professor of anthropology.
+IIt is due to his general lassitude that many contribute the severe loss the Bishop Family incurred during the Long Depression of 1873-90.
+Although significantly depleted the family fortune was still capable of sending Elisa’s father, Matthias Bishop to Yale, where he graduated to became a leading archaeologist with a special interest in the controversial theories regarding ancient matriarchal societies of the Mediterranean Sea Basin.
+Her mother, Eloise Bishop nee Whitby-Snow, was a prestigious Professor of anthropology.
 And so by all accounts, saving perhaps those which were handled by financial Institutions in New York, the Bishop Family was a happy family.

 But Tolstoy was correct in stating that each unhappy family is unhappy in its own way, for Elisa it was a childhood of having one parent in her Connecticut home, while the other was far distant in some remote part of the world.
 Her only contact being letters that arrived with strange and beautiful stamps – to which she would retire to her room to review, to linger over every cursive loop and curve before composing lengthy replies.
-She longed for the happy family life of having both her parents in the large coastal home, as did her friends.
+She longed for the happy family life of having both her parents in the large coastal home, as did all of her friends.
 But, this dream was never to be as the tragic fate of the Bishop Family once again intervened.

 Elisa was eight when her parent’s dream expedition – one in which they would finally be able to work together – was offered by the Miskatonic University.
-The dream became a nightmare with the forlorn appearance of a Dr. Francis Morgan, who arrived, on a grey December afternoon, upon her veranda, in order to bring the catastrophic news, as well as his condolences, that Matthias and Eloise had died in a dreadful motorcar accident (which she would always refer to as mysterious), while on the expedition’s dig in the desert of Rab al Khaili in Southern Arabia.
+The dream became a nightmare with the forlorn appearance of a Dr. Francis Morgan, who arrived, on a grey December afternoon, his umbrella dripping upon her veranda, in order to bring the catastrophic news, as well as his condolences, that Matthias and Eloise had died in a dreadful motorcar accident (which she would always refer to as mysterious), while on the expedition’s dig in the desert of Rab al Khaili in Southern Arabia.

 After the cold and windy funeral, Elisa and her suitcases was taken to Ipswich and the austere house of her Aunt Ellen Makepeace Whitby-Snow.
-A cold, pious spinster, Aunt Ellen soon found that a strong willed, gregarious child was far too fanciful a little girl to settle into the respectable and genteel schedule of ladies socials, afternoon teas, and temperance society devotionals given by the illustrious Reverend Mister Stamps.
+A cold, pious spinster, Aunt Ellen soon found that a strong-willed, gregarious child was far too fanciful a little girl to settle into the respectable and genteel schedule of ladies socials, afternoon teas, and temperance society devotionals given by the illustrious Reverend Mister Stamps.
 Elisa found herself far too stifled by the prim and proper rubrics of her aunt’s New England society.
 And so, on more than one occasion Elisa packed up a suitcase, being certain it contained her bundle of envelopes with their beguiling stamps, along with her notebooks, and ran away for several hours before, she was returned by the Sheriff.
 “Miss Ellen, you’ve got yourself a spirited one there.”
 He would say, escorting her back into the immaculate parlor.

 Although she had attended school in Jackson at the insistence of her Aunt Mel, Elisa had not really thought of an academic career until Rochelle discovered the bundle of envelopes and letters from her mother.
 Aware of the brilliance of Elisa’s mother, Rochelle began a campaign of encouragement to persuade her to seek a higher education.
-Aware that a Department of Journalism had recently been added to the English curriculum of the University of Pittsburgh, as part of the School of Economics, Rochelle more than familiar with Elisa need for her journals and notebooks, succeeded in getting her to apply – as well as to send a modest financial contribution to support the creation of a Journalism Department.
+Aware that a Department of Journalism had recently been added to the English curriculum of the University of Pittsburgh, as part of the School of Economics, Rochelle more than familiar with Elisa’s need for her journals and notebooks, succeeded in getting her to apply – as well as to send a more than modest financial contribution in support of the creation of a Journalism Department.

 And so she was off to New York and a Job with the New York Daily Inquirer.